Concerto Grosso (Zwilich): Reception

 Reviewing a 1988 performance of the Concerto Grosso, Michael Kimmelman of The New York Times wrote, "The work's five, clearly defined and intelligently-shaped movements last a total of 15 minutes; that's just the right amount.
 They form a musical arch, with the first and final sections marked maestoso and consisting of sections from Handel's D major Violin Sonata that alternated with knottier passages of Ms. Zwilich's creation.
 The second and fourth sections include identically relentless, slightly manic material, and they frame a central largo: the work's climax, its dark grandeur, includes repeated notes that ring out like tolling bells."
 He added, "The journey from Handel's lucid phrases at the beginning, through the stormy passages coloring the middle sections and back to the quotations of Handel's regal sonata at the very end, describe a touching homage to the Baroque composer.
 In the midst of such storm and fury, his melodies come as signs of stability and redemption."
 Reviewing a 1992 performance, Joan Reinthaler of The Washington Post similarly wrote, "This is a nicely conceived and crafted five-movement work built largely on the first four notes of the Handel Violin Sonata No. 4.
 It is cheerful, straightforward music and received a first-rate reading that was introduced by violinist Sally McLain's touchingly simple performance of the first movement of the Handel sonata itself."

-Reviewing the concerto on album with Zwilich's Symphony No. 3 and Oboe Concerto, Michael Oliver of Gramophone wrote, "The best music here by far is the Concerto grosso, whose outer sections are orchestral variants of a Handel sonata (Op.
+Reviewing a 1995 album that pairs the work with Zwilich's Symphony No. 3 and Oboe Concerto, Michael Oliver of Gramophone wrote, "The best music here by far is the Concerto grosso, whose outer sections are orchestral variants of a Handel sonata (Op.
 1 No. 1), the three inner movements much more personal meditations on it.
 The central Largo has more sustained invention and intensity of feeling than symphony and concerto put together."
 Annette Morreau of BBC Music Magazine was more critical of the piece, writing, "the Concerto Grosso, is an academically 'correct', 20th-century pastiche of Handel with Coplandish wide-open-prairie strings to clanky harpsichord, 'wrong-note' 18th-century harmonies and played with (inauthentic?) full-blooded vibrato."